More about the complaints process

 - encourages the parties to work towards a mutually agreed solution

 - maximises the use of consensual measures to resolve the dispute, that is, favouring negotiation and mediation before adjudication, unless negotiation and mediation are not appropriate for resolving the dispute

 - takes the views of the parties into account in the decision on measures to resolve the dispute

 - is consistent with the principles of natural justice

 The New Zealand international student should raise the issue with the provider first and give them an opportunity to resolve it.
 Once the student and the provider have reached the end of the provider’s complaint process and the student is not happy with the outcome, iStudent Complaints may be able to help.

 If their complaint is a contractual or financial issue or both, they can lodge their complaints to iStudent Complaints by phone, email, post, or via our online form.
 Once we receive the complaint, we will acknowledge receipt in writing within 10 working days by email or post.
-If the complaint is not a contractual or financial issue, we will direct the complaint to NZQA for follow-up.
+If the complaint is about the quality of education received, we will direct the complaint to NZQA for follow-up.

 iStudent Complaints will:

 - collect additional information from the student